 - Choose two or three items in your portfolio that are most closely related to the position you’re applying for.

-- Write a point-form description of each item, including the skills you used to achieve the result that the item represents.
+- Write a point-form description of each item.
+Include the skills you used to achieve the result that the item represents.

-If you don’t have a portfolio, check out Building a Portfolio to learn more about the advantages of creating one.
+Consider creating a portfolio if you don’t have one.
+Check out Building a Portfolio to learn more about the advantages of creating one.

 - Use the STARS descriptive technique [PDF]: